 Bluewater International Granfondo is introducing a new cycling program in our area for youths called Youth Spokes which is free and open to all between grade 6 and going into grade 9 (ages 11-14).

-This year’s pilot Youth Spokes program will run for 6 Sundays starting June 19th and ending July 24th between the hours of 2 and 4 pm.
-Youth Spokes will have 5-6 Leaders and a number of assistants to help teach the skills required to explore on two wheels and stay safe while doing so.
+This year’s Youth Spokes program will run for 10 Sundays starting May 28th and ending July 30th between the hours of 2 and 4 pm.
+Youth Spokes will have 10-12 Leaders and a number of assistants to help teach the skills required to explore on two wheels and stay safe while doing so.
 It will provide an opportunity to develop self confidence and self-reliance to allow youth to experience the freedom granted by a bicycle and the integration of healthy activity into everyday life.

 The Youth Spokes curriculum will be structured to serve multiple Sarnia Lambton Public Schools and organizations and will a focus on:

 Youth Spokes has procured a fleet of over 20 bikes and helmets for this program.
 To participate, please sign this waiver.

 Pat St. Amand was born and raised in Sarnia, Ontario.
 He teaches the junior-intermediate grades at Holy Trinity Catholic School.
 He started cycling as a teen and he feels that this hobby-turned-passion has allowed him to not just get physical fitness, but to meet a variety of people who ride at different levels.
 Pat stays active by teaching Spin Classes at IronWorks during the winter months.
 Pat is excited to be part of this new program and eager to combine his passion of cycling and teaching.